 Also, due to the COVID relief package, Amtrak will be able to recall over 1,200 furloughed employees for the new daily service.
 When Amtrak was forced to reduce service to three times a week, travelers were not able to make their connecting trains to continue their journeys.
 This led to even fewer people traveling on Amtrak.

-Untouched by the service cuts, Amtrak’s Auto Train continued daily service.
+Untouched by the pandemic service cuts, Amtrak’s Auto Train continued daily service.
 The Cardinal and Sunset Limited trains were already on a three-times-a-week departure schedule.

 “Offering daily long distance service represents a vital step in our road to recovery,” said Amtrak CEO Bill Flynn.
 “Recognizing the immense value of our employees, we’d like to thank Congress for enabling service restoration and helping us recall furloughed employees.”

-Amtrak Daily departure schedules will begin in May 2021
+Amtrak Daily Departures Restart in May 2021

 - California Zephyr (Chicago – Omaha – Denver – Salt Lake City – San Francisco)